pranav-ganesh/tp/docs/UserGuide.md

 `Start New Using Import`
 - Exports and reset the current database.
 CMM will then populate the reset database with new imports
-- Previous database **before import** can be found in a Csv file under the "data" folder found in the same directory as the CMM jar file.
+- Previous database **before import** can be found in a CSV file under the "data" folder found in the same directory as the CMM jar file.
 It will have the following file name : `export[Date HH:MM:SS].csv`

 `Don't Import`
 - CMM will not import anything and application will startup normally